 SSA Reinecke has a BS in Criminal Justice and a MA in Criminology.
 SSA Reinecke spent 10 years with the Columbus, Ohio Police Department where he was assigned as a crime scene technician in the Detective Bureau.
 SSA Reinecke joined the FBI in 1986 and served as a field agent in Phoenix and Detroit where he was assigned to organized crime, bank robberies and drug investigations.
 In 1998 SSA Reinecke was promoted and transferred to the FBI Laboratory where he was assigned to the Evidence Response Team program.
 SSA Reinecke managed operational matters for the ERT program.
 SSA Reinecke retired from the FBI on 12/31/10 after 24 years of service.
-SSA Reinecke joined the staff at the BU School of Medicine, Department of Anatomy and Neurobiology in January, 2011.
+SSA Reinecke joined the Faculty as an Instructor in January, 2011.
 He teaches Advanced Crime Scene Investigation, is the Operations Director of the Outdoor Research Facility and is a thesis advisor for several students each year. email@example.com

 Dr. Marks is an Associate Professor of Pathology at the University of Tennessee Medical Center and an Adjunct Associate Professor in our Forensic Anthropology program.
 He is a Board Certified Forensic Anthropologist and is the current Vice-President of the American Board of Forensic Anthropology.
 Dr. Marks will be teaching classes in skeletal biology, forensic anthropology and developing and supervising student research projects.
 His research interests include skeletal and dental biology and histology, bone trauma, soft tissue decomposition and bioarchaeology.